 Autism Screening Quiz

-Are you concerned that your baby, toddler or young child may be showing signs of autism?
-Autism is a complex, lifelong disorder that is referred to as a developmental disability because it starts before age three, during a child’s developmental period, and causes delays or problems with many different ways in which that child develops or grows.
+Are you concerned that your baby, toddler, or young child may be showing signs of autism?
+Autism is a complex, lifelong disorder that is referred to as a developmental disability because it starts before age three, during a child’s developmental period, and causes delays or problems in many different ways in which that child develops or grows.
 Most of these challenges relate to:

 - Communication, both verbal (spoken) and nonverbal (unspoken)

 - Social interactions with other people, both physical (such as hugging or holding) and verbal (such as having a conversation)

 - Routines or repetitive behaviors, like repeating words or actions over and over, obsessively following routines or schedules for their actions or having very specific ways of arranging their belongings

 Does your child have any symptoms of autism?
 This autism screening quiz can help you identify the signs of autism in your child.
 Please check “TRUE” or “FALSE.”

 - cannot explain what he/she wants.